ronaldyonggi/ubunterransiblernetes/README.md

 [Here](https://github.com/ronaldyonggi/flaskapp) is the repository containing the Jenkinsfile.
 This repository also contains:

+1. The Flask app required for the project
-1. `Dockerfile` for building the image and pushing to Docker Hub
+2. `Dockerfile` for building the image and pushing to Docker Hub
-2. `kubernetes.yaml` containing specifications for Kubernetes deployment and service.
+3. `kubernetes.yaml` containing specifications for Kubernetes deployment and service